-Umpqua Community College provides life-changing education to the residents of Douglas County.
+Umpqua Community College provides life-changing education in Douglas County, Oregon.
 This has enriched the lives of generations, fulfilling the hopes entrusted by the community when the institution was founded.
 Today, UCC is an engaged, dynamic campus, where learners of all ages create new futures for themselves and their communities.

 - Danny Lang Teaching, Learning, and Event Center - With its spectacular views and elegant interiors, the Lang Center is the perfect setting for conferences, business meetings, weddings, and fundraising events.
 It is also home to the Southern Oregon Wine Institute, the first viticulture and enology program in Oregon outside the Willamette Valley.

 - Ford Childhood Enrichment Center - This on-site childcare center provides a training lab for UCC students and a critical service for student-parents.
 Children range from six weeks to 12 years old.

 - Fine and Performing Arts Centers - UCC boasts several venues, including the Jacoby Auditorium, Centerstage Theatre, and the Swanson Amphitheatre, for plays, live music, performances, and cultural events.
 In addition, the campus Art Gallery highlights emerging regional and national artists.

 UCC is accredited by the Northwest Commission on Colleges and Universities, and the Oregon State Board of Education.

 - Guy N. Kennerly

 - David Littlejohn